Auto-exploration for online reinforcement learning: Auto-exploration for tabular RL

-Finally, the probability of failure is at most $\delta$ by union bound, where $\delta/2$ comes is from optimality gap and another $\delta/2$ (by union bound over all $k$ iterations) from the total samples. \end{proof}

-This appears to be the first parameter-free algorithm (i.e., can be implemented without knowing $\unu_t$, $\rho_t$, $\unu^*$, $\rho^*$) with an algorithm-independent $O(\epsilon^{-2})$ sample complexity for finite state and action discounted RL problems in the online model.
-In addition, the algorithm-dependent sample complexity improves upon previous bounds by $(1-\gamma)^{-2}$~\cite{lan2023policy,li2025policy}.
-The theorem still requires verifying Assumption~\ref{asmp:optimal_mixing} and selecting $k$.
-The former seems necessary.
-This is because if we observe $\tmpi(\unpi,\varsigma) > B$, where $B$ is a sample budget, then~\eqref{eq:mixing_time_concentration} asserts that either $\rho_t \approx 1$ or $\unu_t \approx 0$, i.e., a priori knowledge of Assumption~\ref{asmp:optimal_mixing} will not help.
-To avoid selecting $k$, use decreasing stepsizes, i.e.,~replace all $k$ and $\epsilon$ variables in the theorem with $t+1$ and $(t+1)^{-1}$, respectively.
+This appears to be the first algorithm-independent $\tilde{O}(\epsilon^{-2})$ sample complexity for finite state and action discounted RL problems in the online, on-policy model.
+In addition, the algorithm-dependent sample complexity is improved by $\vert \cA \vert^{1/2}/(1-\gamma)$ compared to prior bounds for implicit exploration~\cite[Proposition 5.5]{li2025policy}.
+This improvement is due to a new modulus of strong convexity for the Bregman divergence (Lemma~\ref{lem:tsallis_strong}) and a selection of $p$ that adapts to the discount factor $\gamma$.
+Furthermore, the algorithm is parameter-free since it avoids a priori knowledge of $\unu_t$, $\rho_t$, $\unu^*$, $\rho^*$.

-One major deficiency of the dynamic mixing time is it requires enumerating over, i.e., visiting, every state.
-This becomes intractable when the number of states is large.
-An appealing alternative is to use function approximation, which we consider in the next section.
+One deficiency of the dynamic exploration time is that it requires visiting every state.
+We next consider function approximation to exploit low-dimensional features, and we develop its extension for the auto-exploration framework.